 The cache peer is a central element in the current mobile P2P architecture.
-In order to achieve the objectives of the cache (minimized external and air-to-air traffic, reachability of files despite the absence of their providing mobile peers, etc.), especially optimized caching strategy is needed.
+In order to realize the objectives of the cache (minimized external and air-to-air traffic, reachability of files despite the absence of their providing mobile peers, etc.), a specially optimized caching strategy is needed.
 It has to take into account the characteristics of the mobile network and of the file-sharing protocol in use.

 Depending on the type of storage units to be cached, one can divide the caching mechanisms in file-based and chunk-based strategies.
 For file-based strategies, the granularity of the cache is a single file.
-However, the file-based strategies perform poor if only small pieces of a big file are needed, as the not required parts of the file also occupy memory capacity of the cache.

-On the other hand, a chunk-based caching strategy works on chunks which are also the natural data exchange units in many P2P networks, like eDonkey.
+However, the file-based strategies are not flexible enough if only small pieces of a big file are needed, as the not required parts of the file also occupy memory capacity of the cache.
+A chunk-based caching strategy works on chunks which are also the natural data exchange units in many P2P networks, like eDonkey.
 This granularity fits well to P2P traffic, as most of the files are not downloaded completely.
 The users usually search through many files until they find exactly the file they need.
-For each interesting looking file, only some chunks or chunk portions (typically at the beginning and the end) are downloaded.
-The user can then look inside these portions and decide whether the file is worth downloading at all.
-If not, the download is cancelled.
-A file based cache strategy cannot handle such download behavior effectively, while a chunk based strategy handles this automatically, since only requested chunks can be cached.
+For each promising target file, only some chunks or chunk portions (typically at the beginning and the end) are downloaded.
+The user may decide, whether the resource is suited for his needs.
+Otherwise the user will cancel the download.
+A file based cache strategy cannot handle such download behavior effectively, while a chunk based strategy handles this automatically, since only requested chunks are cached.

-In general, the chunk-based strategy leads always to a better system performance than a file-based one due to the smaller granularity, the better adaptation on the user behavior, and the better utilization of the cache capacity.
-In current GPRS networks we assume most of the exchanged files to be smaller than an eDonkey chunk of 9 MB, cf. Section 5.
-Thus, we do not differ between a file-based and a chunk-based strategy in the following.
+In general, the chunk-based strategy leads to a better system performance than a file-based one due to the smaller granularity, the better adaptation to the user behavior, and the better utilization of the cache capacity.
+But in current GPRS networks we assume most of the exchanged files to be smaller than an eDonkey chunk of 9 MB, cf. Section 5.
+Thus, we do not differ between a filebased and a chunk-based strategy in the following.
+Moreover, a file based strategy would not have the additional overhead for fragmenting and defragmenting files.

-The cache strategy consists of two aspects: Cache population strategy and cache replacement strategy.
+Our cache strategy consists of two aspects: Cache population strategy and cache replacement strategy.
 The latter is used when the cache population conditions for a new file f are fulfilled and the file size s_f exceeds the available capacity of the cache.
 Here a certain ranking $X_f(i)$ to the stored files is applied.
 Depending on the strategy, the value $X_f(i)$ may include the number $Q_f(i)$ of file requests at the index server and the amount of uploaded traffic $V_f(i)$ of the cache for file f during the time interval $[(i-1)\Delta t; i\Delta t] ={def} t_i$.
 If a file is inserted into the cache during the time interval t_i , the file f with the minimal ranking value $X_f(i-1)$ of the prior interval t{i-1} is replaced.